Adityaraj1711/django-backend-architecture/README.md

 ## Required setup
 For development server -

-    - vagrant - tell what type of server we need
+    - vagrant - tells what type of server we need
     - virtualbox

 For application code -